 As the main axial attachment for our arms, the chest not only protects vital organs and bones but allows full function of the upper limb.
 Important in giving us the ability to lift, pull and throw the chest allows us to sustain an enjoyable, active lifestyle.

-The onset of unexpected chest pain is one of the first symptoms of a heart attack and emergency services should be called immediately… However, other forms of chest pain caused by direct blows, and uncomfortable shoulder movements can be directly assessed by our Physiotherapists.
+The onset of unexpected chest pain is one of the first symptoms of a heart attack and emergency services should be called immediately… However, other forms of chest pain caused by direct blows, and uncomfortable shoulder movements can be directly assessed by our physiotherapists who can inform you of your chest physio options.

 PRIMARY FUNCTION OF THE CHEST